 In the shared staff workspace of Resilient Leaders Project, on the fourth floor of The Seattle School’s red brick building, there’s an entire wall devoted to a calendar.
 Each page is a calendar month, stuck up with blue painter’s tape, and covered with post-it notes that represent the due dates of the team’s major projects.
 It’s been untouched since March 2020 when we left the building to flatten the COVID-19 curve.

-Nearly every project represented on that wall was moved or cancelled to meet the needs of our shifting context and places we found ourselves: the COVID pandemic, of course, and then the crises that followed including the financial impact on an already economically disparate society, the racial awakening of white-bodied people, extensive wildfires and ecological destruction, the political polarization of the election, the anxiety of the presidential transition and Capitol insurrection.
+Nearly every project represented on that wall was moved or canceled to meet the needs of our shifting context and places we found ourselves: the COVID pandemic, of course, and then the crises that followed including the financial impact on an already economically disparate society, the racial awakening of white-bodied people, extensive wildfires and ecological destruction, the political polarization of the election, the anxiety of the presidential transition and Capitol insurrection.
 These events are significant globally and nationally, and each had an impact on us institutionally and as a Project — and on me as both a person and a leader.

 Over these months, The Seattle School has adapted, pivoted, and developed our offerings to meet the needs of the global context.
 As part of that, we moved to online teaching and learning, and working from home.
 It feels as though I’ve also adapted my personal routines and rhythms to accommodate not just work from home but life from home — and ways to cope with the layers of stress that the last year-plus has held.
-In many ways, the changes appear healthier: I stop working to eat lunch, I spend more time in intentional movement, and I regularly sleep between eight and nine hours a night — sometimes more on the weekends.
-Behaviorally, I’m hitting many wellness goals I was striving for in pre-pandemic times.

 So why do I feel so awful?

-This is what we get wrong about resilience and wellbeing: it’s not just about individual behaviors and practices.
-It has much, much more to do with what we call place — the context, culture, and environment in which we live and work and have our being.
 We use “place” as a metaphor for these all-encompassing aspects of life, the concentric circles that start with our home and neighborhoods and expand to our nation and global systems.
 (Full transparency: we use this metaphor for easy recall in our framework of resilience: People, Practice, Purpose, Place.)

 Place makes wellbeing natural or difficult.
 I don’t just mean this place, where you find yourself now.
 I also mean all the layered crises that the last twelve-and-counting months have entailed, every event that makes up the surrounding context of any moment.
 And it’s always context that facilitates or inhibits wellbeing.